Sarah Fraser

 Biography

-I pivoted in my life when my grandmother fell and was later diagnosed with cognitive impairment.
-I wanted to understand how and why this happened and how I could prevent something like this happening to other people.
-I changed my career plans and switched to studying multitasking (walking and talking) at Concordia University with Drs.
+Sarah Fraser pivoted in her life when her grandmother fell and was later diagnosed with cognitive impairment.
+She wanted to understand how and why this happened and how she could prevent something like this happening to other people.
+She changed my career plans and switched to studying multitasking (walking and talking) at Concordia University with Drs.
 Li and Penhune.
-Best move I ever made!
-As a postdoctoral fellow, I continued studying multitasking but delved into interventions and neuroimaging with Dr. Bherer at the Institut de gériatrie in Montreal.
-Then I took a leap and tried something completely different, qualitative research with people with sensory impairments with Drs.
+As a postdoctoral fellow, Sarah Fraser continued studying multitasking but delved into interventions and neuroimaging with Dr. Bherer at the Institut de gériatrie in Montreal.
+She then took a leap and tried something completely different: qualitative research with people with sensory impairments with Drs.
 Wittich and Southall at McGill.
-All these experiences have made me the interdisciplinary researcher I am today.
+All these experiences have made her the interdisciplinary researcher she is today.

-Professor Fraser will be accepting students for thesis supervision starting in 2025.
+Professor Fraser is accepting new students for thesis supervision.

 Research interests